UniversityOfAthens/x11-window-manager/README.md

 created it.
 This is how window managers are implemented: they can move and resize applications because they know their IDs.

-A window manager is just like any other client, but with an elevated set of privileges!
+A window manager **is just like any other client**, but with an elevated set of privileges!
 Unlike ordinary applications, it is mostly responsible of intercepting events sent from other clients in an effort of applying its layout policy.
 For example, a tiling window manager will usually ignore all client move and resize events: window